VigyanShaala-Tech/deployment_scripts/README.md

 1. **[monitoring\_data\_raw\_schema\_tables\_update\_script.py](./monitoring_data_raw_schema_tables_update_script.py)**

-   * Pulls data from the folder.
+   * Imports the latest monitoring data from the folder containing CSV files populated by the pipeline.
    * Updates only new data (avoiding conflicts with unique column fields).
    * Inserts into monitoring data tables within the **raw schema**.